 Safety Action Point Description Issue / Update for consideration Status RAG SA.1 Are you using the National Perinatal Mortality Review Tool to review perinatal deaths to the required standard?
 Leads: Ae Wei Tang - Consultant Obstetrician Rebecca Kettle - Consultant Neonatologist Sarah Howard - Quality & Safety Matron All eligible births and deaths, from 6th May 2022 must meet the following conditions: A. i) 100% all deaths have been reported to MBRRACE within the seven working day timeframe with 100% of deaths having surveillance completed within one month to date from 6th May 2022 - 100% Compliance.
 15.11.2022 - There are 33 cases eligible for reporting to MBRRACE for this standard.
 Of these cases 12 are exempt from this standard as the surveillance case is assigned to an external trust. ii) 95% of all deaths of babies, suitable for PMRT Review, will have had their case started within TWO MONTHS of the deaths from 6th May 2022 - 100% Compliance.
 15.11.2022 - There are 32 cases eligible for this standard, one case less than standard Ai.
 The 33rd case (84430) does not qualify as the standard deadline is after the qualifying date for CNST.
 B. 50% of deaths of all babies who are born and die within the Trust, from 6th May 2022.
-All reports are either in: - Draft format within four months - On track for completion - 80% - Fully published within six months - On track for completion - 100%.
+All reports are either in: Draft format within four months - On track for completion - 80% Fully published within six months - On track for completion - 100%.
 C. 95% of families have been informed and offered involvement in the review of their care and that of their baby.
 100% Compliance D. Quarterly reports submitted to Trust Board from 6th May 2022.
-100% Compliant Q3 21/22 Learning from Deaths Report. - Submitted to QC Feb 21 - Submitted to Board May 2022 Q4 21/22 Learning from Deaths Report - Submitted to Board July 2022 Thematic Review of Stillbirths 21/22 - Submitted to QC 26th Sept 2022 Q1 22/23 Learning from Deaths Report - Submitted to Roard Seport - Submitted to QC 26th Sept 22 SA.2 Are you submitting data to the Maternity Services Data Set (MSDS) to the required standard?
+100% Compliant Q3 21/22 Learning from Deaths Report.
+Submitted to QC Feb 21 Submitted to QC May 2022 Submitted to QC May 2022 Submitted to QC May 2022 Q4 21/22 Learning from Deaths Report.
+Submitted to QC May 2022 Submitted to QC AF Sept 2022 Charter of Stillbirths 21/22 -Submitted to QC 26th Sept 2022 Q1 22/23 Learning from Deaths Report.
+Submitted to QC May 2022 Submitted to QC 26th Sept 2022 SA.2 Are you submitting data to the Maternity Services Data Set (MSDS) to the required standard?
 New requirement for a digital maternity to align with Trust Digital strategy - the Maternity Digital Strategy has been developed and was presented and approved at Trust Board in September 2022 by the CIO.
 MSDS data for July 2022 data has been submitted in September 2022.
 Data quality reports from NHDS Digital relating to the CNST standards are reviewed monthly and the Trust is current compliant against all requirements based on May 2022 data.